-Improved Financial and Commodity Markets Oversight and Accountability Act was concerned that this change would introduce partisan politics into these positions.
+In July 2009, Senator Grassley sent a letter to the Chairman and Ranking Member of the Homeland Security and Governmental Affairs Committee requesting that they reconsider a provision in the Improved Financial and Commodity Markets Oversight and Accountability Act that would make the Inspectors General of five designated Federal entities Presidential appointees.
+The Senator was concerned that this change would introduce partisan politics into these positions.
 The provisions were inserted into the Dodd-Frank Wall Street Reform bill.
 However, the Senate adopted an amendment by Senators Grassley and McCaskill to enhance independence in other ways for those five inspectors general, as well as all designated Federal entity inspectors general.